1coderookie/KobraGoNeoInsights/docs/firmware/fw_marlin.md

 ### Neo

 - @[jokubasver](https://github.com/jokubasver) offers a [highly modified Kobra **Neo** firmware](https://github.com/jokubasver/Kobra_Neo) with e.g. *a lot of enhanced and additional features, extra menu items and even a dark UI*.
   This is the most enhanced and modified version of the stock firmware that I'm aware of, so if you're looking for this kind of (stock) firmware, I'd suggest to give this one a try first.
+- @[NuclearPhoenixx](https://github.com/NuclearPhoenixx) offers [his version](https://github.com/NuclearPhoenixx/Kobra_Neo) of the beforementioned jokubasver firmware version.
+One of the changes being made to jokubasver's version is the usage of the values for e.g. the e-steps which were initially set by Anycubic.
 - @[cringegnere](https://github.com/cringegnere) offers [his *compiled* version of the the *original* Kobra **Neo** firmware](https://github.com/cringegnere/Kobra_Neo/releases/tag/v1.3.3_original)
 - @[sjorge](https://github.com/sjorge) offers a [modified Kobra **Neo** firmware](https://github.com/sjorge/Kobra_Neo_Fw)
 - @[TheUnlimited64](https://github.com/TheUnlimited64) offers a [modified Kobra **Neo** firmware with activated *Linear Advance*](https://github.com/TheUnlimited64/Kobra_Neo_Firmware).